BibTeX and CFF

 Abstract

 BibTeX is a well-known format for storing references created by Oren Patashnik and Leslie Lamport back in 1985.
-BibTeX that may be reused by another software, like LaTeX, for adding references to a work.
+BibTeX can be reused by other software, such as LaTeX, to add references to scholarly works.
 An example structure of a BibTeX entry would be:

 @book{einstein1921,